sria-the-fury/haggle/README.md

 An auction Application using flutter and firebase, is in progress instructed by [Taka.school](https://taka.school)

-Please uninstall previous version, New update - 16-aug-1625 Here is the build release ['APK Click here to Download'](https://drive.google.com/file/d/1UlP_7suMRv9nJW3oHPX8zxYCYNKJfneZ/view?usp=sharing).
+Please uninstall previous version.
+New update - 16-aug-1625 is available.
+Here is the build release ['APK Click here to Download'](https://drive.google.com/file/d/1UlP_7suMRv9nJW3oHPX8zxYCYNKJfneZ/view?usp=sharing).
 I have tested it with two Android phones.
 As far as it is good.
 But if you get an issue or issues, please let me know.